luejerry/html-mangareader/readme.md

   - Example: `browser = C:\Program Files\Google\Chrome\Application\chrome.exe`
 - **disableNavButtons** (default: no): hide the next/previous page controls in the app.
   - Example: `disableNavButtons = yes`
-- **disableNavBar** (default: no): hide the right side quick navigation control in the app.
+- **disableNavBar** (default: no): disable the right side quick navigation control in the app.
+This can speed up the loading of large image sets.
-- **dynamicImageLoading** (default: no): reduce memory usage of the app by aggressively unloading images that are not currently visible, at the cost of scrolling performance and heavier disk usage.
+- **dynamicImageLoading** (default: no): reduce memory usage of the app by aggressively unloading images that are not currently visible.
+Can significantly reduce memory usage (up to 80% reduction) for large image sets, but may impact scrolling performance and also cause issues with opening multiple tabs.
   - Example: `dynamicImageLoading = yes`

 ## For developers